Great Golf Courses of Australia

 Huntingdale Golf Club

-The youngest of Melbourne’s Sandbelt courses, Huntingdale Golf Club is best known as the home of the Australian Masters, after hosting the prestigious tournament for 30 consecutive years.
-It has hosted the likes of Tiger Woods, Jack Nicklaus, Arnold Palmer and Greg Norman.
+The youngest of Melbourne’s Sandbelt courses, Huntingdale Golf Club is best known as the home of the Australian Masters, hosting the prestigious tournament 31 times.
+Huntingdale's fairways have been graced by a weather of prestigious players including Tiger Woods, Jack Nicklaus, Arnold Palmer and Greg Norman.
 The only example of English golf architect C. H. Alison’s work in Australia, the course is categorised by its superbly manicured fairways, strategic bunkering and fast and true greens that are kept in top condition year-round.
 The green’s design encourages plays to the left, while the bunker is designed so that an incorrect shot almost certainly results in a bogey.

 Barnbougle Dunes Golf Links